mahi-anol/mini-redis-from-first-principal/README.md

 ---

 ## Experience while doing the project + learnings:
 - It took almost 1.5 months to complete this project while maintaing a full time job.
 Although I could have finished it earlier, but I was doing multiple other personal projects which are focused towards MLOPS and ML/ Deep Learning research.
+In Each weeknd I implemeted a specific feature which was maintainted in there corresponding git branch, if you are interested in specifc feature you can find it in the corresponding branch of the github repo.
-- learnt in depth about python GIL/Concurrency (threading), multi client handling etc.
+- Tried to learn in depth about python GIL/Concurrency (threading), multi client handling etc.
-- Tried to ensure modularized coding structure as much as possible.
+- Learned some new design patterns and tried to ensure modularized coding structure as much as possible.
 ---

-## Features
+## Features that are included so far:
 - Single threaded event loop based multi client concurrency.
 - Core Redis commands:
   - `SET`, `GET`, `DEL`, `EXPIRE`